 Candidates in their last year of work must have an audit of their course credits and planned courses.
 This is called a "graduation petition."
 The graduate advisor assists the candidate in completing this petition.
 No candidate may participate in Commencement exercises if he or she has not completed a graduation petition.
-Graduation petitions will typically be completed during the candidate's last summer in residence.
+Graduation petitions will typically be completed during the candidate's last summer in residence make monthly payments to cover educational costs.
+Interest will be assessed to candidates utilizing this option.